studentinsights/studentinsights/README.md

 Deploy on your own Ubuntu server (not AWS's or Heroku's):

 https://github.com/codeforamerica/promptly-deploy-scripts/tree/somerville-v1

+# Browsers

+Primary targeted browser is Internet Explorer, because that's what's used in the Somerville school district.

+Mostly IE10 and IE11.

 # Design
 For a history of all design iterations look here: